 Can pineapple consumption during pregnancy impact your baby’s development or growth?

 - Allergies or sensitivities: It’s essential to know that certain people may have an allergic reaction or sensitivity to pineapple.
-If you have a confirmed pineapple allergy or experience any adverse effects after eating pineapple, it’s recommended that you steer clear of it while pregnant.
+If you have a known pineapple allergy or experience any adverse effects after eating pineapple, it’s recommended that you steer clear of it while pregnant.

 - Acidic nature: The natural acidity of pineapple can cause discomfort in some people, especially those with a history of acid reflux.
 Overindulging in pineapple may exacerbate this condition and lead to heartburn or digestive issues.